-The sun visor is opened and closed manually (independently of the sliding/tilting sunroof).
+The sun visor is opened and closed manually (independently of the sliding/tilting roof).

-- Incorrect use of the tilting sunroof can result in injury. - Never close the tilting sunroof without first checking that there are no obstructions.
+- .
+Incorrect use of the tilting roof can result in injury. - Never close the tilting sunroof without first checking that there are no obstructions.
 Risk of serious injury to you or others.
-Make sure that no one is in the path of the tilting sunroof. - Always take the vehicle key with you when you leave the vehicle. - Never leave children or disabled persons in the vehicle, particularly if they have access to the keys.
-Unsupervised use of a key could mean that the engine is started or that electrical equipment is used (e.g. electric tilting sunroof) with a risk of accident.
-The doors can be locked using the remote control key.
-This could make the aid difficult in an emergency sitnation.
+Make sure that no one is in the path of the tilting roof. - Always take the vehicle key with you when you leave the vehicle.